smagch/smagch.github.com/posts-src/2012-11-20-model-is-stateful.md

 This post is the first part of my Backbone tips series.
 So I'll add more examples in the future.

+* updates Nov.
+22 2012: remove a description about verbose JSON.

 Update View via custom event
 ----------------------------